-A few months ago I started writing reviews of the books I read.
+Back in April 2016, I started writing reviews of the books I read.
 This prompted me to look at adding a bit more variety to my reading habits.
-That doesn’t mean I’m suddenly going to start perusing the sort of books I wouldn’t normally touch with a barge pole, but rather, those I might previously have only have glanced at and moved on.
+Now, that doesn’t mean I was suddenly going to start perusing the sort of books I wouldn’t normally touch with a barge pole, just one or two I might previously have only have glanced at and moved on.

-Now, not wishing to lumber myself with a pile of unreadable tat to wade through, whenever anyone asks me to consider a review, I always have a peek at the book in question before agreeing to anything.
-Sadly, a lot of the time, I can’t even get past the first page for the mass of bad grammar, poor spelling, illogical sentence structure and general profusion of utter drivel.
-Nevertheless, I am taking on literary tomes that are new to me (in style, genre etc), and while I know that at least some of these may not leave me gasping in amazement, I’m okay with that, as even mediocre books can teach us something.
+Not wishing to lumber myself with a pile of unreadable tat to wade through, whenever anyone asked me to consider a review, I’d always have a peek at the book in question before agreeing to anything.
+Sadly, a lot of the time, I couldn’t even get past the first page for the mass of bad grammar, poor spelling, illogical sentence structure and general profusion of utter drivel.
+Nevertheless, I did start taking on literary tomes that were new to me (in style, genre etc), and while I knew that at least some of those would definitely not leave me gasping in amazement, I was okay with that, as even mediocre books can teach us something.
 (They can, can’t they?)

-In casting my literary net further afield (and this particularly applies to the eBook market), I’ve begun to wonder why it is that some folk write so badly.
+In casting my literary net further afield (and this particularly applies to the eBook market), I began to wonder why it is that some folk write so badly.
 Is it laziness, stupidity or what?
 I don’t know.
 But thinking about it prompted a few thoughts on how these people might justify churning out such dross.

 So here’s my 12 rules on how not to write a novel, inspired by some of those (sorry) really shit writers:

 1. Always assume your particular writing style is totally unique and utterly compelling.

 2. Your writing will come over as dead clever if you stuff the dialogue with clichés, making your characters sound totally unique and utterly compelling.